 Baking time for pears will vary based on ripeness.
 If your pears are very ripe baking can be as short as 40 minutes.
 Less ripe can take up to 1 hour, 15 minutes.
 It’s easy to test to see if the pears are done.
 Just poke with a sharp knife or toothpick to see if the flesh gives easily.

 The end result will be a beautifully soft pear, infused with maple syrup and cinnamon.
 When done baking a wonderful syrup will be at the bottom of the baking dish so be sure to pour that on top of your pears when you serve them!

 Best ways to serve Cinnamon Baked Pears

-Serving baked pears can be as simple as spooning into a dish with some of the delicious syrup drizzled on top.
+Serving baked pears can be as simple as spooning them into a dish with some of the delicious maple syrup drizzled on top.

 I love to add plain Greek yogurt and some granola to the bowl for a breakfast treat, or an afternoon snack.